Go to AAD Home

 Anywhere!
 Offices, fairs, beaches, hospitals, etc.

-How many volunteers are needed for the screening?
+How many volunteers are needed for the skin cancer check?

 Invite as many local dermatologists and their staff (residents, nurse practitioners, and physician’s assistants) as possible.
 Assign time slots for those individuals who agree to screen.
 Note the following suggestions: